 Setting up an action for the Zap in Airtable

-Click “Add a Step” and select Airtable as the action:
+Click “Continue” and select Airtable as the app and “Create Record” as the action.

 Next, set up the action to tell Airtable what kind of new record to create.